Nicotinamide N-Methyltransferase Human Recombinant, Active

 Acetyl-COA Acyltransferase 2 Human Recombinant

-ART4 produced in Sf9 Insect cells is a single, glycosylated polypeptide chain containing 248 amino acids (47-285 a.a.) and having a molecular mass of 28.8kDa (Molecular size on SDS-PAGE will appear at approximately 28-40kDa).
-ART4 is expressed with a 9 amino acid His tag at C-Terminus and purified by proprietary chromatographic techniques.
+Produced in Sf9 Baculovirus cells, CHST3 is a single, glycosylated polypeptide chain.
+It consists of 450 amino acids (39-479.a.a) and has a molecular weight of 51.3kDa.
+The protein is expressed with a 6 amino acid His tag at the C-terminus and is purified using proprietary chromatographic techniques.

 Transferases are a class of enzymes that catalyze the transfer of specific functional groups (e.g., methyl, glycosyl) from one molecule (the donor) to another (the acceptor) .
 They are involved in numerous biochemical pathways and are integral to many of life’s essential processes.
 Transferases are classified under the EC 2 category in the Enzyme Commission (EC) numbering system, which includes over 450 unique enzymes .
 The classification is primarily based on the type of biochemical group transferred, such as acyl, glycosyl, methyl, and amino groups .